DMX Controllers

 Given that DMX controllers can manage RGB, RGBW, tunable white, and addressable LED strip lighting, it’s no surprise that the demand for it in residential projects is growing.
 They’re best used to control lighting in entertainment rooms, kitchens, home cinemas, and outdoor spaces.

-When connected to an existing smart home system, you can create and control multiple zones, set up lighting scenes, and create a seamless lighting experience featuring a professional-grade performance.
+When connected to an existing smart home system, you can create and control multiple zones, set up lighting scenes, and create a seamless lighting experience featuring professional-grade performance.

 DMX Controllers vs LED Dimmers and Drivers